Tarheel Challenge Academy in North Carolina

 • Official Website: www.oakridgemilitary.com

-Oak Ridge Military Academy is one of the military schools in North Carolina that focuses on the idea that character, knowledge, and influence are necessary to have strong leaders.
+Oak Ridge Military Academy is one of the military schools in North Carolina that focuses on providing an environment that supports self-discipline, academic excellence, and leadership.

 The students who make up the student body at Oak Ridge Military Academy are a diverse group from all over the world.